-Our 20-person WWE social media team is an integral part of a 50-person team of editors, video producers, graphic designers and photographers creating daily content for WWE's flagship website and App, WWE's hugely popular YouTube channel, and WWE's social media channels.
+Our 20-plus person WWE social media squad is an integral part of a 50-plus person team of editors, video producers, graphic designers and photographers generating daily content for WWE's social media channels.
+Our Social Team is able to shoot video from anywhere in the world, send it to Connecticut, and post it across WWE's Twitter pages in minutes.

-With 184 million total followers across 180 accounts, the WWE Universe on Twitter acts as the main source of breaking news and like-minded conversation for the WWE Universe, giving WWE fans worldwide the chance to interact and engage with our larger-than-life WWE Superstars.
+With more than 228 million Twitter followers across all WWE brand and talent pages, the WWE Universe is the main source of breaking news and buzzworthy conversation, giving WWE fans worldwide the chance to interact with WWE Superstars.

-WWE's complete Twitter network features more than 180 Twitter accounts, including one for every WWE Superstar – controlled personally by the talent themselves – and 36 WWE-controlled accounts that cover TV programs, initiatives and sub-brands.
+WWE's Twitter network features 180-plus Twitter accounts, including one for every WWE Superstar, and 30-plus WWE-controlled accounts.

-WWE's social media producers travel to every one of our Live Events and TV tapings worldwide, to help coach our WWE Superstars in best practices for Twitter, including proper verbiage, technique and etiquette for the social network.
-They also provide content ideas and assistance in filming content when requested.
+WWE's social media producers coach our WWE Superstars in best practices for Twitter, including proper verbiage, technique and etiquette.

-Using @WWE to lead online discussion on Twitter during WWE TV programming, we focus, direct and increase social conversation through a variety of initiatives, helping make our shows a Social TV engagement leader (and trending on Twitter) every week.
-In addition, many of our Twitter accounts are leveraged to create "second screen" storylines that transpire during the week and often during our programming's on-air proceedings.
+Using @WWE and @WWEUniverse to lead online discussion on Twitter during WWE TV programming, we focus, direct and increase social conversation through a variety of initiatives, helping make our shows a Social TV engagement leader (and trending on Twitter) every week.